HTTP-Requests/discord-console-tricks/README.md

 I will continue to update this.
 If you have any new code that you want on here make a issue with the code and i may add it.

-Note that i did not make this code this is a collection of code i found across the web (there were no good repos that included all of them so i made one)
+I did not make this code this is a collection of code i found across the web (there were no good repos that included all of them so i made one)

 # Extras: